 By taking full advantage of the vertical space available in aircraft cabins, the AbH system essentially adds a third dimension to the passenger cabin; this allows for an optimal utilization of the otherwise empty overhead space, thereby attaining equal or superior passenger capacity ratios than any conventional seating arrangement, while providing far more individual room for every passenger.

-Three circulation aisles.
+Three or four circulation aisles.

 .

-This unique feature makes for space-efficient layouts that use all the available cabin space—from floor to ceiling—while still providing direct access to every modular passenger unit (single or double), and increasing the aisles’ circulation capacity by as much as 50%—a factor that can help make boarding and disembarking more efficient.
+This unique feature makes for space-efficient layouts that use all the available cabin space—from floor to ceiling—while still providing direct access to every modular passenger unit (single or double), and increasing the aisles’ circulation capacity by as much as 100%, a factor that can help make boarding and disembarking more efficient.

 Strong/lightweight construction.